CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

     Administration → System Initialization → Document Settings
 :::

-Within a Standard Costing environment, WIP variances will occur when there are differences between planned vs. actual quantities and cost and the cost of the finished product.
+In a Standard Costing environment, WIP (Work-in-Progress) variances arise from differences between planned and actual quantities or costs of finished products.
+To accommodate this - ensure Parent Item WIP Accounts are checked.

-The standard production configuration is to check Parent Item WIP Accounts.

 ### Warehouses

-- When a new warehouse is added, depending on the SAP Business One configuration, new warehouses are automatically added to the Item Master record.
-- In turn, each warehouse is added to each Item Costing record.
+- **New Warehouses**: automatically added to the Item Master record based on the SAP Business One configuration.
+In turn, each warehouse is added to each Item Costing record.
-- If a warehouse is deleted, this warehouse is deleted from each Item Costing record.
+- **Deleted Warehouses**: automatically removed from each Item Costing record.
-- For Drop Ship warehouses, these are not added to the Item Costing record.
+- **Drop Ship Warehouses**: excluded from Item Costing records.

 ## ProcessForce Settings